techworldwithmurali/java-application/README.md

   + Docker is installed
   + Github token generate
   + AWs EKS is created
+  + kubectl is installed
+  + ZAWS CLI is installed

 ### Step 1: Install and configure the jenkins plugins
   + git